 I frequently have people coming to me and saying, “Mr Alexander, I want you to teach me to walk.”
 A lady came to me one day and said, “My daughter walks badly, will you help me?”
 I said, “I can’t do it.
 It can’t be done.
 I can no more teach you to walk than I can teach you to breathe. . . .”
 Ladies and gentlemen, I could not teach you to walk.
 I could not do it.

-A report of how the Carringtons applied the Technique to walking is found in Grennell’s diary, Directed Activities.
+Walter Carrington talks about walking in both Thinking Aloud, and The Act of Living.
+Dilys Carrington describes her procedure for walking in ‘Thoughts on teaching walking’ (1991).
+A report of how the Carringtons applied the Technique to walking is also found in Grennell’s diary, Directed Activities.